vikrantkumar256/GitHubClient/README.md

 ### Run the app using an emulator or physical device

-## Future Considerations
+## Improvement Ideas and Functionality
-- Implement authentication for GitHub account access.
+- Implement authentication for GitHub account access for Higher Rate Limit
 - Add pagination for large repository lists.
 - Integrate local storage for offline access.
 - Support dark mode for user customization.
+- Implement User Search Feature to explore more.